 CPS Investigations

-Each intake call is assigned a priority level referred to as investigative work in the county where the child lives.
+Each intake call is assigned a priority level called investigative work in the county where the child lives.

 A CPS investigation can lead to one of several outcomes: